Aritzherrero4/AffiliateTelegramBot/README.md

 ## Env variables

-There are 4 required env variables that must be configured in Heroku to work.
+There are 3 required env variables that must be configured in Heroku to work.

 * ```affiliate_tag``` : The affiliate tag you want to use for the generated URL.

 * ```search_url```: The base URL used for the link.
 For example "amazon.es" for the Spanish Amazon website products.
 The URL must be provided without `http`/`https` and without `www.`

 * ```TOKEN```: The API Token of the telegram bot.
 This can be obtained after creating a bot with botFather.

+There is an optional variable that can be set with the chat_id of the developer with the bot to receive messages when an URL is not filtered or the product code is not found.

+* ```DEV_CHAT_ID```: Telegram chat id of the chat to send the messages

 ## How to create your own bot